Spectrum graph coloring and applications to WiFi channel assignment: Theoretical results

-Furthermore, this bound is as tight as it can be, i.e., there are instances of~$k,G,W$ for which the bound is tight. \end{theorem} \begin{proof} By definition of~$T_k(G,W)$, in order to prove the bound it is enough to prove that there exists a coloring~$c_0$ of~$G$ with~$k$ colors for which the interference at every vertex does not exceed the threshold~$t_0=\frac{\Delta(G)\ ||W||_{\infty}}{k}$.

-Because of Proposition~\ref{proposition:balancedColoring} and $k\geq 2$, we know that there exists a $W$-balanced coloring~$c_0$ of~$G$ using~$k$ colors.
-It just remains to prove the interference condition.
-For every vertex~$v$ with maximum interference we have
+where $\Delta(G)$ is the maximum vertex-degree in the graph~$G$.
+Furthermore, this bound is tight. \end{theorem} \begin{proof} By definition of~$T_k(G,W)$, in order to prove the bound it is enough to prove that there exists a coloring~$c_0$ of~$G$ with~$k$ colors for which the interference at every vertex does not exceed the threshold~$t_0=\frac{\Delta(G)\ ||W||_{\infty}}{k}$.
+Because of Proposition~\ref{proposition:stableColoring} and $k\geq 2$, we know that there exists a $W$-stable coloring~$c_0$ of~$G$ using~$k$ colors.
+It just remains to prove the interference condition: For every vertex~$v$ with maximum interference we have

-where the leftmost inequality follows from $T_k(G,W)$ being minimum and the rightmost inequality comes from Lemma~\ref{lemma:balanced}.
+where the leftmost inequality follows from $T_k(G,W)$ being minimum and the rightmost inequality comes from Lemma~\ref{lemma:stable}.
 The bound in the statement follows.

 For the final claim in the statement, it is enough to note that taking $k=2$ and $W=I$ our bound results in $T_2(G,W)\leq \left\lceil\frac{\Delta(G)}{2}\right\rceil$, which is tight for the graph~$G$ being a cycle of odd length.
 In that case it is not possible to avoid monochromatic edges, with the best coloring achieving a single monochromatic edge and, therefore, a smallest threshold of~$1$, which matches the bound $\left\lceil\frac{\Delta(G)}{2}\right\rceil=\left\lceil\frac{2}{2}\right\rceil=1$. \end{proof}